mars-sim/mars-sim/README.md

 4. To test the version of Java that your machine is using, type "java -version" in a command prompt window.

-5. To check if a particular official version of Java is being *enabled*, start **Java Control Panel** in Windows's Control Panel as follows :
+5. To check if a particular Oracle version of Java is being *enabled*, start **Java Control Panel (JCP)** in Windows's Control Panel as follows :

 * Move your mouse to the magnifier icon (the 2nd icon from the left) on win 10 task bar.
 * Type `Configure Java`.
 * Hover your mouse over the `Configure Java` and click to start the `Java Control Panel`.
 * Click on `Java` tab on top.
 * Click on `View` button to open up another panel window.
-* Click on the checkbox on the `Enable` column to enable or disable any official Oracle versions of Java installed.
+* Click on the checkbox on the `Enable` column to enable or disable any installed versions of Java.
  ```
-Note 5. each row shows multiple versions of Java shown such as 1.8.0_211 and 1.10.0_1_1.
+Note 5.
+In JCP, each row represents a version of Java.
+It's very typical for a machine to
+have multiple versions of Java installed.
+Unfortunately, this panel only tracks the
-Unfornately, it only tracks the official Oracle versions.
-If you install any dozens of
+official Oracle versions.
+If you install any openJDK's on your machine, JCP won't
-openJDK on your machine, it won't recognize them.
+be able to recognize them.
  ```

 ---